vicy07/flight_map/README.md

 The server uses **FastAPI** to serve the static files from the `public` directory.
 The front-end relies on Leaflet to display airports and draw sample routes when an airport marker is clicked.

+Clicking an airport toggles the display of its routes.
+Clicking a route highlights it for selection; clicking again unselects it.
+Selected routes are logged in the browser console for further processing (e.g. calculating average prices).

 ## Development

 Install dependencies and start the server: